apigee/api-platform-samples/README.md

 ## <a name="using"></a>Using the sample proxies

 Most developers begin by identifying an interesting sample based on a specific use case or need.
-The Apigee doc site has a handy [samples overview page](http://apigee.com/docs/api-services/samples/samples-reference).
-The samples are listed in the `sample-proxies` folder.
+You'll find the samples in the `./api-platform-samples/sample-proxies` folder.
+The Apigee doc site also has a handy [samples overview page](http://apigee.com/docs/api-services/samples/samples-reference).

 For example, if you're interested in doing XML to JSON transformations, check out `api-platform-samples/sample-proxies/xmltojson`.